 What unmentionables do you see when you set foot in your laundry room?

-Tips for Families: If you're inclined to take care of your castoffs closer to home, Grist.org recommends a couple of ready options, including repurposing old natural fabrics in the garden as compost or mulch.
+Compost-able.
+If you're inclined to take care of your castoffs closer to home, Grist.org recommends a couple of ready options, including repurposing old natural fabrics in the garden as compost or mulch.
 Another option is to contact local animal shelters and inquire about whether they could use your hand-me-downs for bedding or cleaning rags.
-Compost-able.